Margrethe Bohr

-Margrethe Nørlund Bohr (7 March 1890–21 December 1984) was the Danish wife of and collaborator, editor and transcriber for physicist Niels Bohr who received the Nobel Prize.
-She also influenced her son, Nobel Prize winner Aage Bohr.
+Margrethe Nørlund Bohr (7 March 1890 – 21 December 1984) was the Danish wife of and collaborator, editor and transcriber for physicist Niels Bohr who received the 1922 Nobel Prize in Physics.
+Her son, Aage Bohr, won the 1975 Nobel Prize in Physics.

 Biography

-Margrethe Nørlund was born in Slagelse, Denmark to pharmacist Alfred Christian Nørlund (1850-1925) and Emma Ottine Sophie, née Holm (1862-1926).
-Her brothers were renowned mathematician Niels Erik Nørlund and architect Poul Nørlund.
+Margrethe Nørlund was born in Slagelse, Denmark to pharmacist Alfred Christian Nørlund (1850–1925) and Emma Ottine Sophie, née Holm (1862–1926).
+Her brothers were mathematician Niels Erik Nørlund and architect Poul Nørlund.

 Early life

 At age 19, Margrethe was studying to be a French teacher when she met Niels Bohr, a friend of her brother, Niels Nørlund.
 As she remembered it later, her future husband visited the house several times before she really noticed him.
 Their relationship progressed quickly and by the summer of 1910 they were engaged.
 The couple married in a civil ceremony at the Slagelse town hall on 1 August 1912, and by all reports, they remained happily married until Niels died.

-The Bohrs had six sons but the oldest and youngest passed away prematurely.
+The Bohrs had six sons but the oldest and youngest died prematurely.
 Harald died at about 10 from meningitis and his eldest brother, Christian, drowned at 18 when a storm suddenly overtook the boat he was sailing with his father.
-Notably, one son Aage Bohr, became a celebrated physicist like his father and also won the Nobel Prize.
+Notably, one son, Aage Bohr, became a celebrated physicist like his father and also won the Nobel Prize.